2025 Summer Travels: Visit the Moose

 The “Rowdy” pool was never rowdy.

-Our trip included many trips (about every other day) to the “Rowdy” Gaines Olympic Pool.
+Our trip included many visits (about every other day) to the “Rowdy” Gaines Olympic Pool.
 The very large pool is designed for competitive lap swimming and diving.
 Each day they open it to the public, that’s us, for general swimming.
 While there (for $2/day) we did the aerobics drill we learned at our Venetian Isles swim aerobics classes and worked to improve our strength and endurance.

 Stu started going before Joan joined the trip and continued with both going as the trip progressed.